by Dr. Jeannie Thomason

 *For more information about our dogs being carnivores, please read HERE

-Let’s be perfectly clear right here, that processed pet food, (no matter what brand, no matter how much it costs, if the ingredients are organic, or if they are nothing more than road kill and euthanized animals); it all ends up the same way – nutritionally DEAD and void of any true nutrition.
-That’s right, it does not matter what “raw materials” you start out with; whether it is premium, grass-fed, organic beef, lamb or what have you, the final product is pretty much the same as the cheapest kibble you can buy at the grocery store.
+Let’s be perfectly clear right here, that processed pet food, (no matter what the brand, no matter how much it costs, no matter if the ingredients are organic, or if they are nothing more than road kill and euthanized animals); it all ends up the same way – nutritionally DEAD and void of any true nutrition.
+That’s right, it does not matter what “raw materials” you start out with; whether it is premium, grass-fed, organic, beef, lamb or what have you, the final product is pretty much the same as the cheapest kibble you can buy at the grocery store.
+There really is no such thing as a premium kibble when the processing is completed.

 How can this be?